Links on Android Authority may earn us a commission. Learn more.

-Even if there were other clamshell foldables vying for the top spot, the Galaxy Z Flip 3 takes the cake on price and availability.
+Even if other clamshell foldables were vying for the top spot, the Galaxy Z Flip 3 takes the cake on price and availability.
 It’s readily available throughout the United States and Europe in the 128GB and 256GB setups starting at just around $1,000.

 We also have to mention Samsung’s commitment to software upgrades.
-The Korean giant promises three years of regular software updates and four years of security patches.
+The Korean giant promises four years of regular software updates and five years of security patches.

 What reviewers are saying about the Samsung Galaxy Z Flip 3